 Lead Conversion Rate

 This is the percentage of total website visitors that fill out a lead form or give you a call.
-A high lead conversion rate lets you know your copywriting and web design are effective.
+A high lead conversion rate lets you know your offers, copywriting and web design are effective.

 Sales Conversion Rate